How to Set Up a VPN (on Windows and Mac)

 Operating system compatibility

-As discussed above, having a VPN that will work on your devices is essential, which boils down to operating system compatibility.
+As discussed above, having a VPN that will work on your devices is essential, and it boils down to operating system compatibility.
 Fortunately, many popular VPN providers offer a wide range of compatibility.
-This includes ExpressVPN, NordVPN, and Surfshark.
+This includes NordVPN, Surfshark, and CyberGhost.

 Price